Heart of Darkness

-Central to Conrad's work is the idea that there is little difference between "civilised people" and "savages."
+Central to Conrad's work is the idea that there is little difference between "civilised people" and "savages".
 Heart of Darkness implicitly comments on imperialism and racism.
 The novella's setting provides the frame for Marlow's story of his fascination for the prolific ivory trader Kurtz.
 Conrad draws parallels between London ("the greatest town on earth") and Africa as places of darkness.

 Originally issued as a three-part serial story in Blackwood's Magazine to celebrate the 1000th edition of the magazine, Heart of Darkness has been widely republished and translated in many languages.
 It provided the inspiration for Francis Ford Coppola's 1979 film Apocalypse Now.
 In 1998, the Modern Library ranked Heart of Darkness 67th on their list of the 100 best novels in English of the 20th century.

 Composition and publication

 In 1890, at the age of 32, Conrad was appointed by a Belgian trading company to serve on one of its steamers.
 While sailing up the Congo River from one station to another, the captain became ill and Conrad assumed command.
 He guided the ship up the tributary Lualaba River to the trading company's innermost station, Kindu, in Eastern Congo Free State; Marlow has similar experiences to the author.

 When Conrad began to write the novella, eight years after returning from Africa, he drew inspiration from his travel journals.
 He described Heart of Darkness as "a wild story" of a journalist who becomes manager of a station in the (African) interior and makes himself worshipped by a tribe of natives.
-The tale was first published as a three-part serial, in February, March and April 1899, in Blackwood's Magazine (February 1899 was the magazine's 1000th issue: special edition).
-In 1902 Heart of Darkness was included in the book Youth: a Narrative, and Two Other Stories, published on 13 November 1902 by William Blackwood.
+The tale was first published as a three-part serial, in February, March, and April 1899, in Blackwood's Magazine (February 1899 was the magazine's 1000th issue: special edition).
+Heart of Darkness was later included in the book Youth, A Narrative; and Two Other Stories, published on 13 November 1902 by William Blackwood, although it was originally intended to be published in a Marlow trilogy, consisting of Youth, Heart of Darkness and Lord Jim.

-The volume consisted of Youth: a Narrative, Heart of Darkness and The End of the Tether in that order.
+The Blackwood volume consisted of Youth: A Narrative, Heart of Darkness and The End of the Tether in that order.
 In 1917, for future editions of the book, Conrad wrote an "Author's Note" where he, after denying any "unity of artistic purpose" underlying the collection, discusses each of the three stories and makes light commentary on Marlow, the narrator of the tales within the first two stories.
 He said Marlow first appeared in Youth.